-Model Name Clinical Focus, Providers, Setting, and Components Relevant to Rural Providers Payment Design Features Performance Measurement Lessons Learned Related to Rural Patient Population Rurai Providers reatures Features for Provider Patient Population Rural Providers Participation Rural Providers: Participation Burgi Doutisinstian, All N/A Rural Participation: All IN/A Maryland hospitals, both Modifications to rural and urban, are Performance- included.
-FQHCs are eligible to participate in Based Payment for Rural the Maryland Primary Care Program.
-Providers: N/A Rural Provider Modifications to Participation Challenges Benchmarking Addressed: N/A for Rural , Providers: N/A Medicare Care Clinical Focus: Overall Model Design Financial Incentives to Rural-Relevant Beneficiaries Choices Model Providing supportive Features: Participating Enhance Rural Measures: were less likely to (MCCM) services for hospices provided Provider Participation Inpatient reside in rural hospice/palliative/end- services that were Specifically: N/A admissions, areas.
-Those that No longer active of-life care to available under the readmissions, did reside in rural Medicare beneficiaries Medicare hospice benefit time spent in areas may have Years Active: 2016- for routine home care hospitals faced higher 2021 Providers: Primary and respite levels of care, between travel costs and, care providers, nurse but could not be enrollment and therefore, may practitioners, separately billed under death, number of not have received physician assistants, Medicare Parts A, B, and ambulatory visits the same set of clinical nurse D. Model services were with primary and services as specialists, and available around the specialty care compared to physician specialists clock, 365 calendar days providers their non-rural per year. counterparts.
-Setting: Modifications to However, impact Measures for analyses showed
+Model Name Clinical Focus, Components Relevant to Payment Design Performance Lessons Learned

+Providers, Setting, and Rural Providers Features Measurement Related to Rural

+Patient Population Features for Provider

+Rural Providers Participation

+Rural Providers:

+Rural Participation: All N/A

+Maryland hospitals, both

+rural and urban, are Modifications to

+included.
+FQHCs are Performance-

+eligible to participate in Based Payment

+the Maryland Primary for Rural

+Care Program.
+Providers: N/A

+Rural Provider Modifications to

+Participation Challenges Benchmarking

+Addressed: N/A for Rural

+Providers: N/A

+Medicare Care Clinical Focus: Overall Model Design Financial Incentives to Rural-Relevant Beneficiaries

+Choices Model Providing supportive Features: Participating Enhance Rural Measures: were less likely to

+(MCCM) services for hospices provided Provider Participation Inpatient reside in rural

+hospice/palliative/end- services that were Specifically: N/A admissions, areas.
+Those that

+No longer active of-life care to available under the readmissions, did reside in rural

+Medicare beneficiaries Medicare hospice benefit time spent in areas may have

+Years Active: 2016- for routine home care hospitals faced higher

+2021 Providers: Primary and respite levels of care, between travel costs and,

+care providers, nurse but could not be enrollment and therefore, may

+practitioners, separately billed under death, number of not have received

+physician assistants, Medicare Parts A, B, and ambulatory visits the same set of

+clinical nurse D. Model services were with primary and services as

+specialists, and available around the specialty care compared to

+physician specialists clock, 365 calendar days providers their non-rural

+per year. counterparts.

+Setting: Modifications to However, impact

+Measures for analyses showed